 Progressive taxation will help close the inequality in U.S. income.
 Poor families spend a larger share of their income on the cost of living.
 They need all the money they earn to afford basics like shelter, food, and transportation.
 A tax cut will allow them to afford a decent standard of living.
 It will also allow them to start saving and increase their wealth.

 Equity in education would bring everyone up to at least a minimum standard.
 Research shows that the greatest single correlation of high income is the education level of one's parents.
 Equity would allow minority children to be more competitive with those who live in higher-income school districts.
 It would give them stronger skills in the job market and for managing their finances.
-For that reason, it would be a better solution than increasing welfare benefits or providing a universal basic income.
+Investing in human capital is a better solution than increasing welfare benefits or providing a universal basic income.

 One way to do this would be to establish Child Savings Accounts limited to education or homeownership.
-The accounts could grow tax free and not penalize welfare recipients.
-In 2016, the Annie E. Casey Foundation found that a CSA program begun in 1979 would have completely closed the gap between whites and Latinos.
-The gap between whites and blacks would have shrunk by 82 percent.
+The accounts could grow tax-free and not penalize welfare recipients.
+In 2016, the Annie E. Casey Foundation found that a CSA program begun in 1979 would have completely closed the gap between Whites and Latinos.
+The gap between Whites and Blacks would have shrunk by 82%.

 Increasing income at the low end of the scale will give those workers an opportunity to save and build wealth.
-Between 1979 and 2007, income inequality destroyed Americans' economic mobility.
-Household income rose 65 percent for the top fifth, but just 18 percent for the bottom fifth.
-If public policy equalized income between blacks and whites, black wealth would grow $11,488 per household, shrinking the wealth gap by 11 percent.
-Similarly, median Latino wealth would grow $8,765, shrinking the wealth gap by 9 percent.
+Between 1979 and 2017, there are certain groups who have seen their average household incomes increase (after transfers and taxes), although income inequality continues to exist.
+Household income rose 111% for the top fifth; 49% for the next 60%; and 86% for the bottom fifth.
+If public policy equalized income between Blacks and Whites, Black wealth would grow $11,488 per household, shrinking the wealth gap by 11%.
+Similarly, median Latino wealth would grow $8,765, shrinking the wealth gap by 9%.